magicsandbox-ai/magicsandbox/apps/Docs/sandbox.md

 - `options` _(object)_:
   - `app` _(string)_: App to use for storage
   - `evictionPolicy` _(string)_: Controls behavior if the put would cause the app to exceed its storage limit.
 Supported values:
-    - `undefined` _(default)_: Does not evict any key/value pairs and returns a 'Database size limit exceeded' error.
+    - undefined _(default)_: Does not evict any key/value pairs and returns a 'Database size limit exceeded' error.
-    - `'fifo'`: Evict the oldest key/value pairs as needed to make room for the new key/value pair.
+    - 'fifo': Evict the oldest key/value pairs as needed to make room for the new key/value pair.

 **Returns:** a Promise that resolves to true